Ok, so I got a bit sidetracked...

 So let's try gesso.

-1. I cut four postcard sized pieces of batting and painted them with strong acrylic colors.
+1. I cut four postcard sized pieces of batting and painted them with strong acrylic paint colors.

 2. Without even waiting for them to dry, I saturated each with white gesso, and then I let them dry overnight.